saucedor/E1-Implementation-of-Lexical-Analysis-Automaton-and-Regular-Expression-/README.md

 ### Pruebas de la Expresión Regular (Python)

 Regular expression tests were performed using Python in the test_regex.py file.
-This file implements test cases using the standard unittest module, automatically verifying that the regular expression correctly recognizes valid strings and rejects those containing prohibited sequences.
+This file implements test cases using the standard unittest module, automatically verifying that the regular expresion correctly recognizes valid strings and rejects those containing prohibited sequences.

 To run these tests, follow these steps: